Diabetes is a condition of abnormal levels of glucose in the blood.

 Poor blood flow can make the foot unable to fight infection and heal.

-Pentoxifylline is the drug used to improve blood flow in patients with diabetic foot problems.
+Pentoxifylline is used to improve blood flow in patients with diabetic foot problems.

 People with diabetes are much more prone to tissue necrotization and foot or leg amputations.

-Many people with diabetes have peripheral arterial disease and nerve disease, which reduce sensation.
+Many people with diabetes have the peripheral arterial disease and nerve disease, which reduce sensation.

 Together, these problems facilitate the development of ulcers and infections that can lead to amputation.

 Serious infections, such as abscesses, urgently require surgical removal of decaying tissue or amputation.

 Surgical treatment for Charcot’s foot includes operative stabilization (fusion) and correction of the deformity.

 Vascular diseases can be treated by vascular surgeons using arterial bypass procedures.

 Gangrene treatment can be carried out with a partial foot or a below-knee amputation.